ayshahrah/seg/index.md

 ## Welcome to Software Engineering Guide

 **Software Engineering Guide (SEG)** is a self-learning roadmap for practitioners in software engineering.
-It is role-based and includes a curated list of free-of-cost learning resources.
+It is a role-based guide and includes a curated list of free-of-cost learning resources.
 For each role, there are four levels: foundation, beginner, intermediate, and advanced.
 The learning resources are being collected from highly-respected and well-trusted sources.

 ### Motivation